gumerov-amir/TTMediaBot/README.md

 ## Config file options
 * language - Sets bot interface language.
 Warning! to select some language you need appropriate language folder inside "locale" folder;
 * sound devices - Here you have to enter audio device numbers.
 Devices should be connected to each other (like Virtual audio cable or pulseaudio);
-* player - Here are some defaults about playback;
+* player - This section sets the configuration for the player such as default volume, maximum volume, etc;
 * teamtalk - here are main options for bot to connect and login to your TeamTalk server;
 * Services - Here you should configure available services for music search and playback;
 * logger - Here you can configure various logging related options.